 Get to know RWC residents who served in U.S. Armed Forces

-Nearly 60 RWC residents served in the military, and their photos and stories will be on display as part of an annual Veterans Wall of Honor exhibit, held each November in RWC’s Gallery Hall.
+Smart is one of the nearly 60 RWC residents who served in the military and whose photos and stories will be displayed as part of RWC’s Veterans Wall of Honor exhibit, held each November in RWC’s Gallery Hall.
 Collectively, these vets have given nearly 400 years of service to their country.

 The exhibition is open to residents and staff only throughout November in Rappahannock Westminster-Canterbury’s Gallery Hall.